 Business Cycle Update

-Second Quarter 2025
+Second Quarter 2026

-Global business cycle in a less synchronized expansion
+Global business cycle in unsynchronized expansion

 • Activity rebounds (GDP, IP, employment, incomes)